refaktor/rye/docs/failures.md

   want continious running and only the process or procedure is stopped
   * When runtime failure happens it shoul be handeled, if not it's a bug so first applies

-## The sto stages of runtime exceptions in rye
+## The two stages of runtime exceptions in rye

 Value and IO exceptions start as __failures__.
 Failure to do the desired operation.
 If failure is not handeled or returned it becomes an program error and stops the execution.
+So failures can happen and we can handle them, unhandled failure is an error, a programming bug.

 ## In what ways do we handle failures